Krien/Krien.github.io/teaching.markdown

 <h2> Thesis Supervision </h2>
 I am looking for students to supervise (MSc) that are interested in storage systems.
 I have topics regarding NVMe, performance analysis, QoS tracing, LSM-trees, and storage/network schedulers.
 If you are interested please contact me on my mail or join one of our weekly StoNet-research meetings on <a href="https://stonet-research.github.io/index.html">Tuesday 16:00</a>.
-I am also available on the weekly AtLarge training sessions, or the weekly BSc thesis meetings (I am part of their organization).
+I am also available in a number of our training sessions.
+For example, I am present at the weekly AtLarge training sessions, and the weekly BSc thesis meetings (I am part of their organization).

-I have co-supervised the following succesful projects:
+I have co-supervised the following projects:
 <ul>
     <li> [BSc HP project] Gleb Mischenko — TBD — WIP </li>
     <li> [MSc thesis] Sudarsan Sivakumar — <i>Performance Characterization Study of NVMe Storage Over TCP</i> — <a href="{{ site.url }}/downloads/supervised_thesis_sudarsan_sivakumar_NVMeoFTCP.pdf" style="color:#009988">PDF</a> <a href="https://github.com/stonet-research/NVMeoFTCP-Characterization" style="color:#009988">Code</a> — 2024 </li>